 You’ve been in your new job for a few months now and you are – we hope – starting to feel more settled.
-Our MENA Country Director, Richard Smith, shares his tips on how to make sure you continue setting yourself up for success in your new job.
+Salt, digital recruitment agency MENA Director, Richard Smith, shares his tips on how to make sure you continue setting yourself up for success in your new job.

 1. Participate in office activities and events